afterxleep/afterxleep.github.io/_posts/2020-02-24-my-ios-development-book-list.md

   - development
 ---

-There are thousands of iOS development books flying around but many are outdated, incomplete or simply not the best option (not to say mediocre), so whether if you are starting with iOS development or want to improve your skills<!--more-->, this is a good place to start.
+There are thousands of iOS development books flying around.
+Still, many are outdated, incomplete, or not the best option (not to say mediocre), so whether if you are starting with iOS development or want to improve your skills<!--more-->, this is an excellent place to start.

-This list is not static and I'm always looking for new books about iOS development, so if you have any recommendations, please leave them in the comments section.
+This list is not static, and I'm always looking for new books about iOS development, so if you have any recommendations, please leave them in the comments section.

 ---

 ### 1. iOS Apprentice ($60) — [Beginner]
-Ray Wenderlich’s flagship book is by far the best one for the ones coming to the platform.
-It has everything to get you started, good coverage on Xcode, Swift, and the most common frameworks you’ll need, all explained with easy to follow tutorials.
+Ray Wenderlich's flagship book is by far the best one for the ones coming to the platform.
+It has everything to get you started, good coverage on Xcode, Swift, and the most common frameworks you'll need, all explained with easy to follow tutorials.
 It has also been updated to Swift 5.1 and includes a Swift UI introductory chapter.

  [Buy from Raywenderlich Store](https://store.raywenderlich.com/products/ios-apprentice)

 - - - -

 ### 2. The Swift Programming Language (Free) — [Beginner]
 Yup, completely free and available online.
-This is Apple’s Official Swift documentation is a great resource to get started or update yourself with the latest Swift version for both the stable and upcoming releases.
-It is well written, full of examples is always up to date, so don’t ignore it.
-I actually read it all.
+This boon is part of the official documentation and a great resource to get started or update yourself with the latest Swift version for both the stable and upcoming releases.
+It is well written, full of examples is always up to date, so don't ignore it.

 [Read online or Download ePub](https://docs.swift.org/swift-book/)

 - - - -

 ### 3. SwiftUI Essentials ($32)  — [Beginner]
-This is the first book that I’ve found with a decent amount of useful information about SwiftUI.
-It includes the key concepts, architecture principles and sort of a guided tour on SwiftUI views, stacks, frames, and forms.
+This book is the first one that I've found with a decent amount of useful information about SwiftUI.
+It includes the key concepts, architecture principles, and sort of a guided tour on SwiftUI views, stacks, frames, and forms.
 It also explains data handling, state observables, and even the basics of animations and transitions.

-It is meant to teach you everything you need to know to build iOS apps and includes a guide to Xcode and Swift programming, so if you are not already an iOS developer this book is also a good start.
+Written to teach you everything you need to know to build iOS apps, this book includes a guide to Xcode and Swift programming, so if you are not already an iOS developer, this book is also a good start.

 [Buy from Amazon](https://www.amazon.com/SwiftUI-Essentials-Learn-Develop-using-ebook/dp/B0821NQT4H/ref=zg_bs_11006483011_18?_encoding=UTF8&psc=1&refRID=3TM5JYQVRJRZ4JY8SAHV)

 - - - -

 ### 4. Swift Algorithms & Data Structures ($39) — [Intermediate]
 If you are thinking about applying to a new job as an iOS developer, this book is a must.
-It covers all the standard stuff about algorithms and data structures in Swift 5 and is written to help you pass the technical interview.
-It’s easy to read and comes with example playgrounds (paid separately) to help you sharpen your skills.
+It covers all the standard stuff about algorithms and data structures in Swift 5 and will help you pass the technical interview.
+It's easy to read and comes with example playgrounds (paid separately) to help you sharpen your skills.

 [Buy from Wayne's site](https://www.waynewbishop.com/ios-interview/book)